IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

-container_registry_api_key   = "<your-crn-api-key>"              # Optional – can be skipped if the container registry is in the same account. watsonx_ai_api_key           = "<your-watsonx-ai-api-key>"       # Provided in the lab watsonx_project_id           = "<your-watsonx-project-id>"       # Provided in the lab prefix                       = "<prefix-added-to-resources>"     # You can choose your own prefix for resource names
+container_registry_api_key   = "<your-crn-api-key>"              # Optional – can be skipped if the container registry is in the same account. watsonx_ai_api_key           = "<your-watsonx-ai-api-key>"       # Provided in the lab watsonx_project_id           = "<your-watsonx-project-id>"       # Provided in the lab prefix                       = "<your-initials>"                 # Use your initials to avoid naming conflicts
 ```

+Copy and paste this template into your `terraform.tfvars` file, then replace the placeholder values with your actual values.

 ### Deploy the infrastructure